Salted Triple Caramel Cupcakes.

 The ingredient list and baking method are both very simple.
 Forget the boxed mix and make a cupcake from scratch.
 There is nothing like a homemade cupcake and these are just as easy as a boxed mix, I promise.

-Today’s cupcake is caramel flavored.
+Today’s cupcake is caramel/brown sugar flavored.
 The taste of butter is an essential piece to caramel flavor, which is why butter (and not oil) is used.
-The cupcakes are still very soft and moist because I use 2 eggs and a prevalent amount of brown sugar.
+The cupcakes are very soft and moist because I use brown sugar to sweeten them.
 Brown sugar lends a soft texture to baked goods.
 Make sure to use dark brown sugar in this cupcake recipe, which has more profound caramel and butterscotch undertones compared to light brown sugar.

 The salted caramel frosting.
 Oh my goodness, this frosting is legendary.
 It’s a bit thicker than the salted caramel frosting I’ve made before.
 Today’s version tastes identical to salty caramel corn, but in creamy dreamy frosting form.